 Setting SMART goals is valuable because it helps businesses adequately direct enough time and resources towards the right tactics.
 More than that, it ensures objectives are clearly defined and attainable within a reasonable timeframe.
 Working through each step can reveal where priorities require realignment.

-Without a clear strategy, an organization likely won’t understand the online marketplace dynamics, including customer behaviors, competitors, and target audiences.
 An incisive digital marketing strategy keeps customers invested in your services, company, and brand.
 In many ways, it’s the lifeline to business longevity.
+Furthermore, the analytical component of digital marketing empowers companies to make productive decisions that propel business growth.

 To expand the war analogy, we might consider a marketing strategy as a high-level framework connected to an organization’s imperatives.
 It’s like the overall battle plan, whereas marketing campaigns are the smaller, tactical operations that help achieve specific deliverables within the overall battle plan.